njtalingting/ArchipelagoEngine/README.md

 # Load the benchmark map
 data(raw_data)

+# NOTE: This is a proposed structural baseline that mimics latent maritime infrastructure.
-# Calculate the new network based on the k=5 logic but you may change the parameter to fit your own research
+# You can and should change the k parameter to fit the specific needs, bounds, and theory of your own research.
 weights <- build_archipelago_weight(raw_data, k = 5)

 # Scans the graph to see if any islands are isolated